BD2KGenomics/cgcloud/README.rst

-The CGCloud project is aimed at automating the creation and management of VMs (*instances*) and VM images (*AMIs*) in Amazon EC2.
-It belongs in the same family of tools such as Puppet, Chef and Vagrant but it's closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully set up.
-It shines when it comes to managing a wide variety of guest distributions.
-To customize an AMI managed by CGCloud you write object-oriented Python code that utilizes inheritance to organize VM definitions.
+The CGCloud project is aimed at automating the creation and management of virtual machines (*instances*) and virtual machine images (*AMIs*) in Amazon EC2.
+It belongs in the same family of tools as Puppet, Chef and Vagrant but its closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully set up.
+It shines when it comes to managing a wide variety of guest Linux distributions.
+To customize an AMI managed by CGCloud you write object-oriented Python code that utilizes inheritance to organize VM definitions, also known as ``roles``.

 Additionally, CGCloud maintains SSH keys on running instances.
 While EC2 only supports specifying a single key when an instance is launched, CGCloud Core allows you to manage multiple keys over the entire lifecycle of the VM.
 This makes it easy to collaborate on EC2 instances within a team.

-With CGCloud, VMs and other associated cloud resources such as EBS volumes exist inside a *namespace* that.
+With CGCloud, virtual machine and other associated cloud resources such as EBS volumes exist inside a *namespace* that.
 Cloud resources belonging to different namespaces are logically separated from each other.
 Namespaces are typically used to demarcate deployment environments (e.g. development, test, staging, production) or to isolate experiments performed by different users.